-This is a sequel to my post on asking/ speaking up (click here to read).
-A little note on listening.
+This is a sequel to my post on asking/ speaking up (click here to read); a little note on listening.

 In dealing with being bashful and not being able to speak up- I learnt the art of listening.
 The art of not just hearing but seeking understanding of what the other person is saying.
-Needless to say, I have learnt so much from just listening to people.
+Needless to say, I have learnt so much from simply listening to people.

 Quickly, some of the perks I discovered from listening:

-- You have a better understanding of what the person, the situation and what is being discussed.
+- You have a better understanding of the person, the situation and what is being discussed.
 I have read of business deals that got annulled because one party could not listen to the other.

 - I find that listening to others expands my realm of imagination.

 - You could learn a lot of “random” things from listening to people.
 Things that you may never find on the internet, or in books.